SDS-Lab/WGFormer/README.md

 ```

 ## 📦 Datasets
-We use the Molecule3D and QM9 provided in [GTMGC](https://github.com/Rich-XGK/GTMGC) as our datasets, please download them and organize the `./data` directory as follows:
+We use the Molecule3D and QM9 provided in [GTMGC](https://github.com/Rich-XGK/GTMGC) as our datasets.
+Please download them and organize the `./data` directory as follows:
 ```
 data
 ├── Molecule3D